furaxdev/happyclubwebdevworkshop/lessons/values-and-variables.md

 title: "VALUES AND VARIABLES"
 order: "2A"
 section: "JAVASCRIPT"
-description: "Learn variables and datatypes"
+description: "Learn values and variables"
 ---

 # Variables and values